MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ### Step 1: Encrypt Secret (One-time Setup)

 The Seal CLI command can be ran in the root of [Seal repo](https://github.com/MystenLabs/seal).
 This step can be done anywhere where the secret value is secure.
+The output is later used for step 4.

 This command looks up the public keys of the specified key servers ID using public fullnode on the given network.
 Then it uses the identity `id`, threshold `t`, the specified key servers `-k` and the policy package `-p` to encrypt the secret.